The window for applying for this support is now closed.

 If successful, you will be eligible for bespoke high streets and social infrastructure facilitation.
 If through this support it is determined that you are likely to succeed with your proposal, there will be an opportunity to apply for a follow up grant of up to £15,000.

-The number of groups the Ministry of Housing, Communities and Local Government (MHCLG) can offer support to is limited.
+The number of groups the Department for Levelling Up, Housing and communities (DLUHC) can offer support to is limited.
 Therefore applications will be open for a limited time only from 15 April 2021 to 5pm on 17 May 2021.

 What kind of schemes can you put forward?